Rational ellipticity of $G$-manifolds from their quotients: Introduction

 \begin{remark} By the result of \cite{PP06}, the manifold $N$ in Theorem \ref{main-cor:G-manifolds} is in particular rationally elliptic.
 We do not know whether it is possible to relax the assumption of Theorem \ref{main-cor:G-manifolds} to $N$ being rationally elliptic.
 If this was possible, it would mean that the rational ellipticity of a $G$-manifold $M$ depends only on the geometry of the orbit space $M/G$. \end{remark}

-Theorem \ref{main-cor:G-manifolds} is a special case of the following more general result, in which quotients by isometric actions get replaced by \emph{manifold submetries} (cf. Section \ref{SS:quotient geodesics}): \begin{maintheorem} Let $M, N$ be closed Riemannian manifolds, with $M$ simply connected and $N$ with zero topological entropy.
+Theorem \ref{main-cor:G-manifolds} is a special case of the following more general result, in which quotients by isometric actions get replaced by \emph{manifold submetries} (cf. Section \ref{SS:quotient geodesics}): \begin{maintheorem} \todo{Changed phrasing of theorem (Point 1)} Let $M, N$ be closed Riemannian manifolds, with $M$ simply connected and $N$ with zero topological entropy.
 Suppose $\pi_M:M\to X$ and $\pi_N:N\to X$ are manifold submetries.
-If $\pi_M$ has rationally elliptic generic fibers, then $M$ is rationally elliptic. \end{maintheorem}
+If the generic fibers of $\pi_M$ are connected with finite fundamental group and rationally elliptic universal cover, then $M$ is rationally elliptic. \end{maintheorem}

 Recall that an action of a Lie group on a Riemannian manifold is called \emph{infinitesimally polar} if all of its isotropy representations are polar.
 By Lytchak-Thorbergsson \cite{LT10}, this is equivalent to the quotient space of the action being an orbifold.
 As an application of Theorem \ref{main-cor:G-manifolds}, we prove the following: